 Production and imports

-Qatar is currently by far the world's largest supplier of LNG, at around 170 bcm per year.
-Other large (>20 bcm) suppliers include Australia, the United States, Nigeria, Malaysia, Russia and Indonesia.
-Global liquefaction is set to further increase dramatically as new plants in the United States and Australia will come on stream over the next few years.
+The largest LNG global exporters in 2022 are the United States, Australia and Qatar.
+Global liquefaction is set to further increase as new plants in the United States and Australia will come on stream over the next few years.